surajadhikari465/scad-demo/OutOfStock/OOS-2.0/backend/README.md

 ### Build & Debug
 1. Open the solution in Visual Studio
-2. Select either "Docker" or "WFM.Listomatic.API" from the profiles dropdown
+2. Select either "Docker" or "WFM.OutOfStock.API" from the profiles dropdown
 3. Hit start.
 4. Make sure you accept and confirm any certificate installation prompts you receive.